 NEXT EVENT:

-- 1:30pm – The Speakers will give a 15-minute Dramaturgy presentation prior to the show.
+- 1:30pm – The Speaker will give a 15-minute Dramaturgy presentation prior to the show.

-- 2:00pm – The Loved Ones matinee performance (approximately 2 hours, with one 15-minute intermission).
+- 2:00pm – Dorian matinee performance (approximately 2 hours and 15-minutes, including one 15-minute intermission).

 - Post-show – There will be a 15-minute Talk Back session between the Guest Speaker, select cast members, and the audience.